museum4punkt0/MusOS-museum4punkt0/README.md

 (running on a Raspberry Pi), the client software is delivered by the server as a web application.

-*MusOS* is based on web technologies, but can be run on a local network without difficulty, not requiring an internet connection.
+*MusOS-museum4punkt0* is based on web technologies, but can be run on a local network without difficulty, not requiring an internet connection.

 (c) Copyright 2018-2020 contexagon GmbH